Seteco/Somorrostro/health-monitoring.md

 The `crit` line will issue a critical alarm if even a single packet has been dropped.

+Note that the drops chart does not exist if a network interface has never dropped a single packet.
+When netdata detects a dropped packet, it will add the chart and it will automatically attach this alarm to it.

 ## Tracing health monitoring